KevinDMack/TerraformSample/README.md

 * Storage:  This contains a basic template that creates a storage accounta and containers.
 * PaaS:  Provides scripts showing how to implement a PaaS environment with TerraForm.
 * Multi-region:  A template that shows the basics of how to create a multi-region deployment using Terraform.
-* Packer:  Provides instructions and scripts around creating images for Windows and Linux virtual machines.